Laminectomy

 You will have an x-ray of your spine.
 You may also have an MRI or CT myelogram before the procedure to confirm that you have spinal stenosis and its exact location.
 You may also have had spinal injections beforehand to determine the part of the spine that is giving you the symptoms.

-- If you have diabetes, heart disease, or other medical problems, your surgeon will ask you to see your regular provider to ensure these problems are under control.
+- If you have diabetes, heart disease, or other medical problems, your surgeon may ask you to see the provider who treats you for these conditions.

-- Talk with your surgeon if you have been drinking a lot of alcohol.
+- Tell your surgeon if you have been drinking a lot of alcohol, more than 1 or 2 drinks a day.

-- Let your surgeon know right away if you get a cold, flu, fever, herpes breakout, or other illnesses you may have.
+- Let your surgeon know right away about any illness you may have before your surgery.
+This includes COVID-19, a cold, flu, fever, herpes breakout, or other illnesses you may have.
+If you do get sick, your surgery may need to be postponed.

 - You may want to visit a physical therapist to learn some exercises to do before surgery and to practice using crutches.